Evie Rabjohn

-Evie Lauren Isabel Rabjohn (born 28 April 2005) is an English footballer, who plays as a defender for Women's Super League 2 club Sunderland on loan from Women's Super League club Manchester United and has represented the England under-19 team.
+Evie Lauren Isabel Rabjohn (born 28 April 2005) is an English footballer who plays as a midfielder for Scottish Women's Premier League side Celtic FC.

 Youth career

 Rabjohn progressed through the Birmingham City academy up to under-16 level.
 Ahead of the 2020–21 season, she moved to Second City derby rivals Aston Villa as a student athlete, undertaking a BTEC course at Sutton Coldfield College at the same time.
 She was named Sportswoman of the Year at the college's student athlete awards in 2022.

 Club career

+Aston Villa (2021–2023)

 On 17 November 2021, Rabjohn made her senior first-team debut for Aston Villa starting and playing the entire 90 minutes of a 2–1 away defeat to Sheffield United in the FA Women's League Cup group stage.
 She was an unused substitute for the team's final three WSL games of the 2021–22 season.

 On 25 September 2022, Rabjohn made her league debut as a stoppage-time substitute, replacing Rachel Daly in a 2–0 Women's Super League victory over Leicester City at King Power Stadium.